UCI Selects United States for Cyclo-Cross World Championships

 FAYETTEVILLE, Ark.
 (Feb.
 1, 2019) – The Union Cycliste Internationale (UCI) announced that the 2022 Cyclo-cross World Championships will be held in Fayetteville, Arkansas Jan.
 29-30, 2022.
 This marks only the second time the championships have been held in the United States.
 The announcement came today in Bogense, Denmark, site of the 2019 Cyclo-cross World Championships, after ratification by the UCI Management Committee.

-BikeNWA, a Northwest Arkansas-based nonprofit that fosters a thriving cycling culture in the Northwest Arkansas region, will lead a coalition of community partners in organizing the World Championships.
-Thanks to a grant provided to BikeNWA by the Walton Family Foundation at the recommendation of Steuart Walton and Tom Walton, this event will be the culmination of a four-year plan to bring world-class cyclo-cross racing to the region.
+Experience Fayetteville, the convention and visitors bureau for the city of Fayetteville, will lead the effort in organizing the World Championships.
+Thanks to a grant provided by the Walton Family Foundation at the recommendation of Steuart Walton and Tom Walton, this event will be the culmination of a four-year plan to bring world-class cyclo-cross racing to the region.

 That plan includes continuing the support and growth of the local cyclo-cross scene through infrastructure development and education, as well as bringing multiple national-level cyclo-cross events to Northwest Arkansas leading up to the World Championship event in 2022.

 Cyclo-cross is a fall and winter cycling discipline that has grown dramatically in the last decade, especially in the United States.
 Competitors race on a spectator-friendly course approximately 1.75 miles (3 km), in length that includes short steep hills and obstacles that may require dismounting and running with the bike.
 Races take place ‘rain or shine,’ making cyclo-cross riders some of the toughest across disciplines.